How to make an indie film

 Setting and Props

-If your film requires props, get a group of friends around one evening and supply them with alcohol (or juice!) and snacks and let them assist you on your way to prop greatness.
+If your film requires props, get a group of friends around one evening and supply them food and drink and let them assist you on your way to prop greatness.

 It will really help if you ask someone to take on the role of Continuity Assistant.
 If you have to film on more than one day, your Continuity Assistant will take snapshots of what positions the props were in and what the actors were wearing and how they did their hair and what time of day it was.
 That way, you can match the props and setting if you have to film on another day.
 Genius!